jamesabustan/my-recipe-app/server/README.md

 * Create DB connection - create Knex.js
 * List all data with GET /recipe
 * Implement Bootstrap and apply basic card styling on hbs files
+* Create Form for user to input recipe data
 * Display New Form with /recipe/new
 * Add data entry with POST /recipe
 * Show single recipe with GET /recipe/:id
 * Edit recipe with with GET /recipe/:id/edit
 * Update recipe with PUT /recipe/:id